Home Politics and Current Affairs ASI report confirms Hindu temple beneath Gyanvapi mosque

 ASI report confirms Hindu temple beneath Gyanvapi mosque

-Archaeological Survey of India (ASI) report reveals that there are significant evidences which point to the existence of a substantial Hindu temple beneath the in Varanasi.
+Archaeological Survey of India (ASI) report reveals that there are significant evidences which point to the existence of a substantial temple beneath the Gyanvapi mosque in Varanasi.
 Findings of ASI report revealed by Vishnu Shankar Jain who is representing the Hindu side in the legal duspute.

 Of particular significance is an Arabic-Persian inscription dating the mosque's construction to the 20th regnal year of Aurangzeb (1676-77 CE), indicating the temple's likely destruction during his reign.